HassanGG/Risk/README.md

-# BogoBot
+# Risk
+This repository contains a version of the boardgame Risk I developed along with @DenzelVvs and @EFBm.
+The game is written in java using the library JavaFx.

 ### How to play
+- Click the jar file in the Risk folder.
-Enter input on bottom left text field.
+- Enter input on bottom left text field.
-Output messages show on bottom right panel.
+- Output messages show on bottom right panel.
-Input history show above input text field.

-**.jar file is located inside out\artifacts.**
-Just double click .jar file to execute, no need to execute through terminal.
+- You don't have to enter the name of countries with spacing or capitals.
+- Just type skip, to skip a phase.

+## Showcase